ornellamariestella/Amazon-reviews-scraping-and-sentiment-analysis/README.md

 ## Findings

 - Currently, we have **73 reviews** for this product with an average rating of **4.46 stars**.
-- Rating score and BERT score have positive correlation, yet BERT score gives us a more nuanced look at the sentiment behind the stars given by our customers.
+- We performed a sentiment analysis using ML (BERT pre-trained model) and noticed a **positive correlation between sentiment score and rating score** of our reviews.
+- The sentiment score gave us a **more nuanced look** at each review.
-- In particular, by comparing the two scores, we are able to pick up user feedback about sizing issues and comfort under warm weather.
+- In particular, by reviewing 5-star reviews with negative sentiment, we were able to pick up user feedback about **sizing issues** and **comfort in warm weather**.
-- On a positive note, the customer support seems to do a great job when contacted by customers over product issues.
+- On a positive note, the **customer support** was praised for providing high quality service.
-- Keywords seem to be mostly positive for these reviews, with focus on product features.
-A few negative mentions refer to the size.
+- With a keyword analysis, we noticed **popular words used** in our reviews are mostly positive, with **focus on product features**, our strongest asset.
+We have a few negative mentions concerning **sizing**.
-- To investigate this further, we categorize reviews based on issues.
-Sizing issues seems to affect 4% of our reviews, while there are no mentions of complaints related to price or faulty items.
+- To investigate this matter further, we categorized reviews based on issues. **Sizing issues** are mentioned in **4% of our reviews**, while there are no complaints related to price or faulty items.

 Thank you for checking out this repo! :star2: